lz1054864168/MAXSyn/README.md

 In the B to A task, `.\datasets\datasetA` is the target image (X-ray image) path, `.\datasets\datasetB` is the condition image (mask) path.

-## Weight
+### Weight
-If you need download the weight from this link:
+You need download the weight from this link:

 `https://zenodo.org/records/10065825/files/facades_BA.zip?download=1`

 Put weight files into the `MAXsyn/code/models`.

-## Run
+### Run
 For visualize intermediate results during the training process, you should run:

 `python -m visdom.server -pory 8091`

 Train your own model

-`python train.py --name TASK --model atme --batch_size 8 --direction BtoA --dataroot ./datasets/yourdate --gpu_ids 0,1 --display_port 8091`
+`python train.py --name TASK --model atme --batch_size 8 --direction BtoA --dataroot ./datasets/yourdata --gpu_ids 0,1 --display_port 8091`

 TASK is the project name.